afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

                On top of that, complete the processing in standard space by running
                @auto_tlrc on the anat (via the 'tlrc' block) and applying the same transformation to the EPI via -volreg_tlrc_warp.
-Again, the EPI transformation is applied along with the motion alignment.
+Again, the EPI transformation is applied along with the motion alignment, using the volume with the minimum outlier fraction as the alignment base (option '-volreg_align_to MIN_OUTLIER').

-               So add the 2 processing blocks and 2 extra volreg warps to #3 via '-do_block align tlrc', '-volreg_align_e2a', '-volreg_tlrc_warp'.
+               So use the given -blocks option, plus 2 extra volreg warps to #3 via '-volreg_align_e2a', '-volreg_tlrc_warp'.

-               As an added bonus, censor TR pairs where the Euclidean Norm of the motion derivative exceeds 1.0.
+               As an added bonus, censor TR pairs where the Euclidean Norm of the motion derivative exceeds 0.3.
 Also, regress motion parameters separately for each run.

                     afni_proc.py -subj_id sb23.e6.align                        \
+                            -copy_anat sb23/sb23_mpra+orig                     \
                             -dsets sb23/epi_r??+orig.HEAD                      \
-                            -do_block align tlrc                               \
+                            -blocks tshift align tlrc volreg blur mask regress \
-                            -copy_anat sb23/sb23_mpra+orig                     \
                             -tcat_remove_first_trs 3                           \
                             -align_opts_aea -cost lpc+ZZ                       \
+                            -tlrc_base MNI152_T1_2009c+tlrc                    \
-                            -volreg_align_to last                              \
+                            -volreg_align_to MIN_OUTLIER                       \
                             -volreg_align_e2a                                  \
                             -volreg_tlrc_warp                                  \
                             -regress_stim_times sb23/stim_files/blk_times.*.1D \